 Until when do I need to keep paying Council Tax for my previous rental property?

 There are discounts that you can apply for during the overlap period.
-There is the Second Home discount, the Empty Property Discount, or potentially the 25% Single Person discount.
+There is the Second Home discount, the Empty Property Discount (only in some councils), or potentially the 25% Single Person discount (only in some councils).

 Do I pay Council Tax when renovating or refurbishing a property?